digital-science/dimensions-network-gen/README.md

 ## Input

 * Network-level configuration options are defined in the file at `user-input/config.ini`.
-* Each visualization generated is based on a subset of publications that you can define using SQL. **These definitions are stored in the `user-input/` directory**.
+* Each visualization generated is based on a subset of publications that you can define using SQL. **Example SQL definitions are stored in the `user-input-examples/` directory**.
 * Each file should contain a single SQL query that returns a list of Dimensions publication IDs **in a field called `id`**.
 * File names should be of the format `$title.sql`.
   * For example, a file called `archaeology.sql` will create a network listed under the title "archaeology".